Tabdhsan/qol-project-files/cursor_rules/react_template.md

 -   Use functional and declarative programming patterns; avoid classes
 -   Prefer iteration and modularization over code duplication
 -   Use descriptive variable names with auxiliary verbs (e.g., isLoading, hasError)
+-   After every change make sure to refine the code and remove any unused code
+-   After every change ask if I want to commit the changes, if not, just continue
 -   Structure repository files as follows:

 ```plaintext